ropensci/restez/README.md

 #> ...
 0.00132 GB for the SQL database
 #> Leading to a total of 0.00153 GB
 #>
-#> Please note, the real sizes of the database and its downloads cannot be accurately predicted beforehand.
-These are just estimates, actual sizes may differ up to 0-5GB.
+#> Please note, the real sizes of the database and its downloads cannot be
+#> accurately predicted beforehand.
+#> These are just estimates, actual sizes may differ by up to 0-5GB.
 #>
 #> Is this OK?
 #> ───────────────────────────────────────────────────────────────────────────────────────────────